GlobalGrassyGroup/globalgrassygroup.github.io/docs/_posts/2023-10-10-ivohiboro.md

 In October 2023, ValBio invited botanists from Kew, MBG and the national herbarium (PBZT) for the second biological inventory of the site.
 A team of about 50 people participated, with Kew Madagascar’s grass team conducting fieldwork led by Fenitra Randrianarimanana.

+We did a standardised inventory using the [Global Grassy Group (GGG) plot method](https://protocolexchange.researchsquare.com/article/pex-1905/v1) and mapping to quantify species richness and composition of herbaceous plants in grassy biomes.
+We surveyed grassland and forest areas in Analabe, the north part of the Ivohiboro Protected Area, to look for localities with the greatest grass (Poaceae) diversity such as the high elevation grassy ecosystem above the forest.
+We also surveyed some plots in the savannas near the Phoenix Conservancy experimental reforestation.

 <figure style="width: 1000px" class="align-centre">
   <img src="{{ site.url }}{{ site.baseurl }}/images/iv-blog/3.png" alt="">
 </figure>